Towards a logic of affordances: Operationalizing affordances

 The basic setup of an affordance relation consists of a set $U$ of an agent's abilities, a set $E$ of features of the environment, and a binary relation $R \subseteq U \times E$. \citet[p.
 189]{chemero2003} writes \begin{itemize} \item ``Affordances \ldots are relations between the abilities of organisms and features of the environment.
 Affordances, that is, have the structure \textsf{Affords--$\phi$ (feature,ability)}'' \end{itemize}

-We expand this notion by regarding an affordance in a first step as a relation $\phi \subseteq A \times O \times E$ where $\phi(a,o,e)$ is interpreted as \begin{itemize} \item ``Entity $o$ affords action $\Act_\phi$ to the actor (or perceiver, agent) $a$ in the environment (context)~$e$''. \end{itemize}
+We expand this notion by regarding an affordance in a first step as a relation $\phi \subseteq A \times O \times E$ where $\phi(a,o,e)$ is interpreted as \begin{itemize} \item ``Entity $o$ affords action $\Act_\phi$ to the actor (or perceiver, agent) $a$ in the environment (context)~$e$''. \end{itemize} Above, $\Act_{\phi}$ is thought of as an action related to the triple $\phi$ (further below, we give a~more formal explanation).

 The initial notion of an affordance is quite coarse, and all three components require further description.
-Therefore, we extend the concept as follows: Suppose that for a set $A$ of actors, a set $O$ of entities or objects, and a set $E$ of environmental factors we have deterministic information systems
+Therefore, we extend the concept as follows: suppose that for a set $A$ of actors, a set $O$ of entities or objects, and a set $E$ of environmental factors we have deterministic information systems

 Each of these information systems is interpreted as a description, respectively, of actors, entities, or the environment.

 \begin{definition} An \emph{affordance} is a relation